What is an SBA loan and how do I qualify?

 Step 6: Apply for your loan

 Set aside an hour to complete the paperwork and reach out to your banker with any questions.
-Make sure to respond promptly to requests for additional information so the loan is processed promptly.
+Make sure to respond promptly to requests for additional information so that loan processing is not delayed.

 How long does it take to get approved for an SBA loan?